ExpediaGroup/shunting-yard/README.md

         password: secret

 ## Usage with Circus Train common config
-To run Shunting Yard with a Circus Train common config file in addition to it's own config file, you just need to execute the `bin/replicator.sh` script in the installation directory and pass both the configuration files:
+To run Shunting Yard with a Circus Train common config file in addition to its own config file, you just need to execute the `bin/replicator.sh` script in the installation directory and pass both the configuration files:

 ```
 $SHUNTING_YARD_HOME/bin/replicator.sh --config=/path/to/config/file.yml --ct-config=/path/to/config/ct-common.yml